microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 > Isn't it strange that we add the same packages as the ones used by the .NET Framework 4.7.2?

 NuGet packages supports multi-targeting.
 You can include, in the same package, different versions of the library, compiled for different architectures.
-If you give a closer look at the packages' details, you will see that, other than supproting the full .NET Framework, it includes also a .NET Standard 2.0 version, which is perfect for .NET Core 3 (Further details on .NET Framework, .NET Core and .NET Standard at https://docs.microsoft.com/en-us/dotnet/standard/net-standard)
+If you give a closer look at the packages' details, you will see that, other than supporting the full .NET Framework, it includes also a .NET Standard 2.0 version, which is perfect for .NET Core 3 (Further details on .NET Framework, .NET Core and .NET Standard at https://docs.microsoft.com/en-us/dotnet/standard/net-standard)

 ![Dot Net standard](DotNetStandard.png)